Disposing of an Unwanted Vessel

 Used boat part dealers, or salvagers, may accept your old vessel for its parts, which they resell.
 Some dealers may compensate the boat owner for the value of the useable parts minus the total cost of dismantling the vessel and recycling or disposing of hazardous wastes; however each dealer has its own specific requirements for the length and type of vessel they will accept.
 Search online for a local salvage company near you, or check this list of operators.
 IMPORTANT: These salvagers are NOT Vessel Turn-In Program (VTIP) participants.
 For a list of local public agencies that may accept your vessel through the VTIP, click here.

-The California Department of Boating and Waterways and the California Coastal Commission, do not certify the business practices employed by the operators listed in the link above.
+The California Division of Boating and Waterways and the California Coastal Commission, do not certify the business practices employed by the operators listed in the link above.
 Nor does it endorse any business or service listed herein.

 Some used boat dealers will dismantle and dispose of a vessel that has no redeemable value.
 Each dealer has its own requirements for vessel length and type, and each dealer will charge for this service.
 The costs usually run between $50 and $200 per foot and include transportation, labor, disposal, and recycling or disposing of used oil and other hazardous materials.